bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/install-the-oc-command-line-tool.md

 Next, run the command `wsl --install`.

+After completion of this command, you'll need to restart your computer to continue installing Ubuntu in WSL.

-You'll be prompted to setup a new username and password for the Ubuntu installation.
+During the Ubuntu install process, you'll be prompted to setup a new username and password for the Ubuntu installation.

 ### Install homebrew

 From within your WSL terminal, install homebrew.

-Install [homebrew](https://brew.sh/) by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in your terminal.
+Install [homebrew](https://brew.sh/) by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in your WSL terminal.
+You'll be prompted for the sudo password that you created earlier.

 Be sure to follow the steps in the output to add homebrew to your PATH.